List of police reforms related to the George Floyd protests: Massachusetts

 In the wake of the murder of George Floyd, State Senate President Karen Spilka announced the creation of a racial justice advisory group led by State Senators Sonia Chang-Diaz and William Brownsberger to draft legislation in response to police brutality, which was subsequently passed and signed into law by Governor Charlie Baker.
-This sweeping police reform law, An Act relative to justice, equity and accountability in law enforcement in the Commonwealth, is notable for pioneering multiple novel approaches to police reform.
+This sweeping police reform law, An Act relative to justice, equity and accountability in law enforcement in the Commonwealth, pioneers multiple novel approaches to police reform.
 For example, the law created a first-in-the-nation civilian-led commission to standardize the certification and decertification of police officers, with the power to conduct independent investigations into police misconduct, and also created the first state-wide restriction on law enforcement's use of facial recognition technology in the United States.
-The bill furthermore banned the use of chokeholds and created a duty to intervene for police officers when witnessing another officer using force inappropriately.
-The law was hailed as "robust" by commentators, including the ACLU's Director of Racial Justice, who noted that it created "probably the strongest" police oversight commission in the country.
+The bill also banned the use of chokeholds and created a duty to intervene for police officers when witnessing another officer using force inappropriately.
+The law was called "robust" by commentators, including the ACLU's Director of Racial Justice, who noted that it created "probably the strongest" police oversight commission in the country.